-Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
-We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+Rainwater fittings Repair category 2 Notes The downpipe from the right hand bay has received temporary tape repairs.
+We would highlight that it was not raining at the time of the inspection, and it is recommended that all rainwater fittings are inspected during heavy rainfall in order to ensure they are free from defect.